themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 * Alternative Therapies
 * Pain Management

+We do believe, however, that multidisciplinary care combined with surgical excision as the cornerstone can facilitate a successful approach to living well in spite of endometriosis; i.e. nutrition, physical therapy and more.

+Quality surgery - excision - is the cornerstone of successful treatment for endometriosis.
+However, it doesn't stop there.
+Multidisciplinary care is needed to fully address all components of the disease.
+Most of all, individuals with endometriosis need to be heard.

+\-center

 **Excision Surgery:**

 > In the medical field, a “gold standard” treatment for a disease is one that has been proven through validated clinical trials to have the best long-term outcomes and the least complications when compared to other methods of treatment.
 It simply means that there is no better treatment.
 For decades, it was taught to residents in OB/GYN training that surgical thermal or laser ablation of endometriosis and surgical excision of endometriosis provided similar outcomes.
 Experts in surgical management of endometriosis have known for years that this is not the case.
 Finally, we now have data from very good clinical trials that excision surgery for endometriosis is far superior to ablation.
 In the case of surgical management for treatment of endometriosis, the gold standard is now complete and total surgical excision of any and all visible implants of endometriosis with wide margins around all endometriosis and removal of all underlying scar tissue.